Redm-Extended-PT/rdx_butcher/README.md

 - pNotify

 # Made by
+- if butchers npcs killed cannot sell in that area
+- added butchers npcs
 - CryptoGenics
 - Converted to redm_extended by ValiantCraven27
 - Thanks to https://github.com/OTRP for the config setup